-Dakota Fanning and Kristen Stewart star in
+Dakota Fanning and Kristen Stewart star in The Runaways.

 by Ella Taylor

 That'll teach me to trot around after official festival buzz, a tricky creature launched by marketers with money and obligingly spread for free by all means Webby.